Skip to content

 formats

-The default Image Optimization API will automatically detect the browser's supported image formats via the request's Accept header in order to determine the best output format.
+Next.js automatically detects the browser's supported image formats via the request's Accept header in order to determine the best output format.

 If the Accept header matches more than one of the configured formats, the first match in the array is used.
 Therefore, the array order matters.
-If there is no match (or the source image is animated), the Image Optimization API will fallback to the original image's format.
+If there is no match (or the source image is animated), it will use the original image's format.

 If no configuration is provided, the default below is used.